ZONESTAR3D/Z9/Z9V5/Z9V5-MK5/step_by_step.md

 - Firstly you need to download the slicing software and install it on your computer, and set the parameters of your machine in the slicing software or load the preset file of your machine which set by the 3d printer manufacture.
 - Next, you need to run the slicing software, and may also need to set some slicing setting according to the characteristics of your 3D model file and then do slicing, after finished, copy the generated gcode file to the SD card and print it on your 3d printer.
 - Our recommended slicing software is *PrusaSlicer*, for instructions on how to download, install and use *PrusaSlicer*, please refer to [***PrusaSlicer Use Guide***](https://github.com/ZONESTAR3D/Slicing-Guide/tree/master/PrusaSlicer).
-:warning: Attention Please: Default Z9V5Pro-MK5 equpied with a M4 (4-IN-1-OUT mix Color) hot end, so please operate according to Section 6 when slicing.
+:warning: Attention Please: Default Z9V5Pro-MK5 equpied with a M4 (4-IN-1-OUT mix Color) hot end, please pay attention to choose the printer preset when slicing.
 After sliced, copy the generated gcode file to the SD card and then print it following the [**step 4**](#step-4-print-test-3d-model).

 -----